mlutfy/ca.bidon.regionlookuprepresent/README.md

 Written and maintained by (C) Mathieu Lutfy, 2015-2017
 https://www.symbiotic.coop/en

-To get the latest version of this module:
+To get the latest version of this extension:
 https://github.com/mlutfy/ca.bidon.regionlookuprepresent

 Distributed under the terms of the GNU Affero General public license (AGPL).